Documentation for method

 Point-with-ID since it is a subclass.

 We might have to use something similar if we want to instantiate superclasses.

-bless will help us with that, since it is calling the default
+bless will help us with that, since it is calling across all the hierarchy:

 is Strsay Str-with-ID.new("1.1,2e2").ID; # OUTPUT: «0␤»my = Str-with-ID.new("3,4");say "$ided-str, , "; # OUTPUT: «3,4, Str-with-ID, 1␤»